muarshad01/Quran_Topics/tazkia.md

 #### The most critical disease of Nafas
 * `Khud pasand` in English translates to `self-satisfied, conceited, or self-important`.
-* * It describes someone who is overly pleased with themselves and their abilities.
+* It describes someone who is overly pleased with themselves and their abilities.
-* Comparision is the biggest `mental disorder, psychological disorder.`
+* `Comparision` is the biggest `mental-disorder, psychological-disorder.`

 #### Knowledge over Knowledge
 * __Surah Yusuf 12/76__: [But above those ranking in knowledge is the One All-Knowing.](https://quranwbw.com/12/76)